Calculating the Cost of College

-Can you imagine going to the grocery store and not being able to tell how much a gallon of milk will cost until after the cashier scans it and tells you the price?!
-Unfortunately, the cost of college is never really clear either.
-Students have to apply, be accepted, and wait for their financial aid letter before they know how much it will cost them.
-No one tool will give a family an exact cost, but net price calculators can be a help for getting a better idea.
+Can you imagine going to the grocery store and not being able to tell how much a gallon of milk will cost until after the cashier scans it and tells you the price?
+Unfortunately, this is often the case when high school juniors apply for college.

 The net price is the amount a student pays each year after subtracting scholarships and grant aid.
 Federal loans that have to be paid back are not included in the “net price” figure.

 Knowing the net price allows families to start to compare colleges side-by-side.
-Families can use this price as a guide to develop a strong list of potential colleges that would be a good financial fit.
+Families can use this price as a guide to help develop a strong list of potential colleges that would be a good financial fit.

 The idea sounds great–a tool to show parents that a $50,000 list price college will actually cost them $30,000.
 However, the federal minimum calculator template does not provide enough detail to give an accurate estimate for most families.
 Plus, colleges are not required to adhere to a specific calculator formula.
 Luckily, many colleges have built upon the minimum calculator to create a more useful tool to incorporate things like household size, assets, or student merit in their factoring.